 If I could add one thing to this substantial report it would be on the rise new Left-wing media sites that have cropped up in the last year.
-Whilst the criticism of Twitter’s inaction on hate speech is vital it may have been appropriate to discuss antisemitic narratives propagated in new left-wing media.
+Whilst the criticism of Twitter’s inertia on hate speech is welcome it may have been appropriate to discuss antisemitic narratives propagated in new left-wing media.

 The Labour Party now lauds itself as being the biggest left-wing political party in Europe.
 It has over half a million members; over 300000 of which voted for the current leader in the last internal election.
-The Labour leadership is rarely shy of deflecting its’ low opinion polls towards their huge mandate; yet it cowers and hides from the responsibilities and issues that change brings.
+The Labour leadership is rarely shy of refracting its’ low opinion polls towards the huge mandate; yet it cowers and hides from the added responsibilities and issues such a change brings.

 From the evidence on social media – there is a sizeable proportion of the mandate (including elected officials) that have little or no understanding of Jewish history, Jewish culture and Jewish sensitivities.
-We make up less than 0.5% of the UK population.
-To many people there is simply nothing more ‘other’ than a Jew.
+Jews make up less than 0.5% of the UK population.
+Nearly half this country will go to their graves having never knowingly met a Jewish person.
+To many people there is simply nothing more ‘other’ than Jew.

 Many new members of the Labour Party became disaffected with The Mainstream Media and began to feast exclusively on alt. left media outlets.
 Suddenly there was a surge in popularity for more outlets that were exclusively pro-Corbyn and numerous Canary copycat sites appeared.
 The Canary itself went from being a blog with 10000 subscribers to a news source that regularly gets over 300,000 readers per story, in less than a year.